philbowles/h4plugins/docs/h4tk.md

 ## Adds real-time alarms and scheduling (**EXPERIMENTAL** Sunrise/Sunset times)

+Many thanks to Adam Sharp (http://threeorbs.co.uk) for extensive work and help on this plugin

 *All plugins depend upon the presence of the [H4 library](https://github.com/philbowles/H4), which must be installed first.*

 ---